Corruption in South Africa: The Arms Deal scandal

 The arms deal, formally known as the Strategic Defence Package, was a multi-billion dollar deal involving arms acquisitions from countries such as Germany and France.
 This arms deal set a precedent for cases of large-scale corruption and high levels of bribery and embezzlement in the African National Congress.
 This arms deal came at a time when the AIDS epidemic was rampant throughout Africa and poverty and inequality in the region still remained among the highest in the world.
 Taxpayers protested the arms deal through a public interest lawsuit claiming that the deal was unconstitutional and irrational.
 Various South African and international evidence teams have been investigating the arms deal since the early 2000s.
 Rumors of embezzlement, bribes and kick-backs by and between the external players in this procurement and that of the ANC, have prompted further investigations.
-In 2011, Former President Zuma appointed a Commission of Enquiry headed by Judge Seriti. to investigate allegations of impropriety, fraud and corruption around the 1998 Arms Deal.
+In 2011, Former President Zuma appointed a Commission of Enquiry headed by Judge Willie Seriti to investigate allegations of impropriety, fraud and corruption around the 1998 Arms Deal.

 As of March 2018, Jacob Zuma has been facing 16 charges of corruption, money laundering, racketeering and fraud involving the 1998 Arms Deal.
 In total Zuma has been accused of accepting 783 illegal payments, including receiving bribes from a French Arms firm via his financial advisor.
 In April 2018, two months after resigning from office, Zuma was charged with graft by a national jury.
 On 11 October 2019, a South African high court upheld all 16 charges against Zuma.
 A 15-month prison sentence which was issued to Zuma for contempt of court on this case would be reserved by the Constitutional Court of South Africa on 12 July 2021.
-On 20 July 2021, it was agreed that former South African President Jacob Zuma's criminal trial for this would case would begin on either August 10 or August 13, 2021.
-Prior to his imprisonment Zuma threatened that his arrest would result in nationwide riots; following his imprisonment in July 2021 triggered large scale riots and looting in KwaZulu-Natal and Gauteng provinces.
+On 20 July 2021, it was agreed that former South African President Jacob Zuma's criminal trial for this case would begin on either August 10 or August 13, 2021.
+Prior to his imprisonment, Zuma threatened that his arrest would result in nationwide riots; following his imprisonment in July 2021 triggered large-scale riots and looting in KwaZulu-Natal and Gauteng provinces.

+Sekunjalo Investments & Iqbal Survé

+Sekunjalo Investments, a company owned by controversial South African businessman Iqbal Survé, has been involved in a number of scandals and accusations of corruption.
+These range from the Qatargate corruption scandal at the European Parliament, the alleged bypassing of normal processes by Public Investment Corporation executives to receive public investments and failed repayments on the investments, to allegedly problematic payments to various South African politicians.